danyangzhao/chessville/progress.md

    /public/img/chesspieces/wikipedia/
    ```

-2. Or preferably, update the pieceTheme URL in both app.js and chess-manager.js to use an external CDN that reliably hosts these images:
+2. Or preferably, update the pieceTheme URLs to use an external CDN that reliably hosts these images:
    ```javascript
    pieceTheme: 'https://unpkg.com/@chrisoakman/chessboardjs@1.0.0/img/chesspieces/wikipedia/{piece}.png'
    ```